Shaoquett Moselmane: China

 On 26 June 2020, Moselmane's home in Sydney was searched by Australian Federal Police as part of an investigation by the Australian Security Intelligence Organisation (ASIO) into allegations that his office had been infiltrated by covert Chinese government agents.
 His car was also searched.
 McKay described the allegations as "dreadfully concerning".
-Moselmane was subsequently suspended from the Australian Labor Party.
+Moselmane was subsequently suspended from the New South Wales Labor Party.
 Writing in the CCP-owned Global Times tabloid, Chen Hong, professor and director of the Australian Studies Centre, East China Normal University, said that Moselmane had become a scapegoat.
 On 8 September 2020, ABC News reported that four senior Chinese journalists and academics were drawn into the investigation, including the Australia bureau chief of China News Service, Tao Shelan; China Radio International's Sydney bureau chief Li Dayong; prominent Chinese scholar and media commentator Professor Chen Hong; and another leading Australian studies scholar, Li Jianjun.
 Chinese media accused Australia of "severely infring[ing] on the legitimate rights of Chinese journalists" and "hypocrisy in upholding so-called 'freedom of the press'".
 It said the investigation "proved that the Chinese journalists did not engage in activities incompatible with their identities".

 Moselmane took leave from the NSW parliament in June while the investigation was being conducted.
 He returned to parliament on 22 October 2020 after being cleared by the Parliamentary Privileges Committee.
-He stated that he had not been questioned in the four months since the his house was searched in June and that "I have never [been] accused of any wrongdoing.
+He stated that he had not been questioned in the four months since his house was searched in June and that "I have never [been] accused of any wrongdoing.
 No charges laid against me, and no allegations of any criminal offence have been directed to me".
 In November 2020, a former policy adviser to Moselmane, John Zhang, was reported to be under investigation for money laundering and serving as an agent of foreign influence.
 In November 2020, Moselmane was reinstated in the Labor Party.